 What to Look for When Choosing a Mixed-Metal Engagement Ring

-Now this is the fun part!
-Begin by considering the different types of metals you would like to incorporate into your ring stack, and prioritize the one you want to show off the most.
+Now, this is the fun part!
+Begin by considering the different types of metals you would like to incorporate into your ring stack.
 "Is there a particular color metal you want to show more than the other?
 If you are looking for something that has diamonds and mixed metal, diamonds tend to cover a lot of the metal, so the accent metal may show more," Amanda Trevizo says.

 "The most popular mixed-metal engagement ring combo marries yellow and platinum together.
 For engagement rings, we opt for platinum over white gold because of its durability, so if you're after the mixed-metal look, we suggest pairing platinum with yellow gold," explains Nicole Wegman.